himavamsi12/Metageeksassignment/ExpressJS/2.2 express js Route/INSTRUCTION FILE.md

-TO execute this file you need you need to install node.js and npm file in the local computer
+TO execute this file you need you need to install npm file (Node.js package manager) in the local computer

 After the installation you need to create a folder in VS Code and install necessary packages like express, nodemon ..